 Emergency federal student loan forbearance — originally enacted by the CARES Act in March 2020 — is set to expire on January 31, 2022.
 Between the majority of the 43.2 million borrowers returning to steep monthly payments and Americans ranking money as their top stressor, HR leaders need to brace for the impact the end of the student loan payment freeze will have on employees’ financial and emotional wellness.

 Planning ahead is borrowers’ best defense against feeling strained in February — and as an employee benefits professional, you can give your workforce the tools they need to feel ready.

 Here’s our checklist for helping employees prepare for the end of federal student loan payment suspension:

-After eighteen months of payment-free bliss, some borrowers are bound to forget to make their first payment.
+After almost two years of payment-free bliss, some borrowers are bound to forget to make their first payment.
 The consequences of missing a student loan payment can be costly and detrimental to the borrower’s credit score, so it’s better to be safe than sorry.

 ✅ Encourage employees to review their household budgets